vmware-tanzu/tanzu-dev-portal/content/practices/stakeholder-map/index.md

 1. Organize the sticky notes on the whiteboard before starting activity, placing the core team in the center, surrounded by clustered departments and project sponsors

+   {{% callout %}}
-> Note: A core team member is someone who will be working on the project full-time
+   Note: A core team member is someone who will be working on the project full-time
+   {{% /callout %}}

+   {{% callout %}}
-> Tip: Creating a "straw man" version of the stakeholder map makes it easier for participants to edit what they see vs. create a map from scratch
+   Tip: Creating a "straw man" version of the stakeholder map makes it easier for participants to edit what they see vs. create a map from scratch
+   {{% /callout %}}

    Make sure people have name tags beforehand, it helps when calling on people

 1. Walk through each "straw man" group and ask participants how they could support the core team

 1. Create circles for departments and teams and connect people and/or teams with lines and directional arrows